ryan-s-lee/tinyarch/code.md

 sac r2          # put low bits of input into r2 ldi INLO

+// get the exponent
 sac r0          # set accumulator to r0
+ldi INHI        # get high bits, where exponent is located mvi 0x3e        # get exponent mask and r7          # mask exponent rsi 2           # shift exponent into place mvi -15 adr r7

+// if exponent is negative, exit early sac r1          # r1 will store our decision mov r1 r0       # r0 is the exponent we want to check mvi 0x80        # mask the sign bit out bad r7 lne             # if sign bit is 1 (negative), do NOT skip.
+So, NOT it. nzs 4 sti OUTLO sti OUTHI ext

+// exponent is not negative.
+We have an actual nonzero integer on our hands
+// Compute the amount we have to shift the mantissa with leading 1 to obtain
+// final answer
+sac r0
+mvi -10
+adr r7

+//get the mantissa, stored in {r2, r3}
+sac r3          # do low mantissa first; want to operate on high mantissa after ldi INLO sac r2          # now do high mantissa ldi INHI mov r4 r2       # we will need the high mantissa again later to obtain the sign mvi 0x03        # mask non-mantissa bits ban r7

+// stick a one in front of the mantissa mvi 0x04 bor r7

+// shift the mantissa with the 1 until it becomes the integer value
+// recall the shift amount was stored in r0 sac r5      # let r5 decide whether we will shift {r2, r3} right or not. mov r5 r0
+mvi 0x80    # mask sign bit
+ban r7
+nzs 5       # if r5 is nonzero, then r0 (the shift amount) was negative. shift r1 first. sac r3      # r0 was positive if we reached this instruction. shift r2 first. lsh r0
+sac r2      # continue shift with r1
+sho
+skp 4       # skip the next 4 instructions, which are used to shift r1 to the right first. sac r2      # shift {r2, r3} by r4, which is the amount needed to shift mantissa into place lsh r0 sac r3      # continue shift with r2 sho

+// if the float was signed, negate.
+// utilize r4, which was had the high input bits moved in earlier. sac r4 mvi 0x80    # mask sign bit ban r7 lne         # if sign is negative (1), DONT skip. so we have to NOT r4. nzs 4 sac r3 bne adi 1 sac r2 bne adc

+// Final integer is stored in {r2, r3}.
+sac r2
+sti OUTHI
+sac r3
+sti OUTLO
+ext
 ```

 # Program 3: float addition